6 Common Furnace Smells Explained | Air Alliance Team

 Cause: Dusty Furnace

-If your furnace smells like burning, it’s likely occurring when you turn on your furnace for the first time in the fall.
-Like anything else in your home, your furnace accumulates dust over time.
+If your furnace smells like burning, it’s probably occurring when you turn on your furnace for the first time in the fall.
+Like anything else in your house, your furnace accumulates dust over time.
 This dust burns up when you turn on the heat, causing the burning dust smell from your furnace.

 2. Furnace Smells Like Burning Plastic